suebose012/-Hello-World-/README.md

-# -Hello-World-
+# -Hello-World- Branch/merge practice
  Welcome to my world.
+ I am currently testing out GitHub.
  I will be uploading my analytics projects down the line.
-I am currently testing out GitHub.
+ Plan to add some modeling/analytics/strategy/decision support projects.
+ Also sample codes in R, Python, Tableau, Bokeh, maybe, even SAS, though I'm weaning from the latter.
+Still learning about how to upload and share IJupyter notebooks.
+That's in the plan.